Objectives

 Since we have numerous predictors now, it may make more sense to report the regression coefficients in a table to help with readability (though you can still report the statistics in-text if you prefer).
 In the write-up below, the beta, t-statistic, and p-value for each predictor is now in a table.
 However, when reporting regression coefficients in a table, you still need to describe the pattern of results in words.

 We used multiple regression to predict sleep quality from perceived stress and social support.
-We found that both predictors explained 0.36% of the variance (F(2, 117) = 0.21, p = 0.811).
+We found that both predictors explained 16.9% of the variance (F(2, 77) = 7.83, p < .001).
 Regression coefficients are reported in Table 1.
-Neither perceived stress or social support significantly predicted sleep quality.
+Social support positively predicted poor sleep quality.
+There was no significant effect of perceived stress.

 Table 1.
 Regression coefficients for linear model predicting intention to exercise.